What Is the Nordic Diet and Is It Healthy?

 A study published in Nutrients found that among the 57,000 participants (ages 50 to 64), those with a greater adherence to the Nordic diet (indexed by consumption of fish, cabbage, rye bread, oatmeal, apples, pears and root vegetables) had a significantly lower risk of type 2 diabetes in 15 years of follow-up.

 It may aid in weight loss.

 The Nordic diet may help with weight loss and heart health.
-A 2011 study from Sweden that was published in the Journal of Internal Medicine studied the impact of the Nordic diet on cardiovascular risk factors on 88 subjects over six weeks.
-The paper concluded that a healthy Nordic diet, which consisted of high-fiber plant foods, plus canola oil, nuts, fish and low-fat milk products, but was low in salt, added sugars and saturated fats, improved blood lipid profiles and insulin sensitivity, and even decreased body weight and blood pressure in certain subjects.
+A study in Eating and Weight Disorders found that adherence to the Nordic diet significantly improved body weight, but the benefits didn't stop there.
+The paper concluded that a healthy Nordic diet, which consisted of high-fiber plant foods, plus canola oil, nuts, fish and low-fat milk products, but was low in salt, added sugars and saturated fats, improved blood lipid profiles and insulin sensitivity, and even blood pressure in certain subjects as well.

 It may lower blood pressure.